raikiri24/raikiri24/README.md

 1. Speechess: Chess game with speech recognition.
 Created from C# language and Unity
 2. Document Tracking System: Tracks all documents from a government company with barcode insertion.
 Created from C# language and Windows Form Application
+3. [Voltaic](https://master.voltaictup.online/): IOT that tracks the parameters of a lamp.
+Created from Arduino IDE (C++), NodeJS, Serverless and React

 +63 918 244 8308.
 paullanot@gmail.com.